BlockchainDevCamp/Wallet/README.md

 ## Retrieve Wallet Info

-Please note that this endpoint is NOT be available on production environment.
+Please note that this endpoint is NOT available on production environment.

 ### Example